Sainty717/Project-Seed/README.md

 4. **Test with preview** before processing large datasets
 5. **Use consistent seeds** for referential integrity across files
 6. **Review validation reports** after processing
+7. **For Excel files**: Use `--interactive` mode to explore sheets and columns before processing
+8. **For large Excel files**: Consider converting to CSV first for better performance
+9. **Preserve sheet structure**: Default behavior maintains Excel file structure - use `--merge-sheets` or `--separate-sheets` only when needed

 ## 🐛 Troubleshooting